duycao/bookstore-augen/README.md

 2. Api buy book: this api is used to create random information of delivery.

 ## Front End
 The front end code is totally implemented by using Vuejs.
 I thinks VueJS mixes the Best of Angular + React.
 This source code is kept in separate from backend code because it's development period.
 To run this project, please follow the readme inside the folder bookstore-client.
 Please note that you must run the project backend first and then run the front end project.
+Please use VSCode to open the front end project.